-As a primary task, it should not be difficult to promote the thesis, that in principle understanding how and why consciousness emerged and has its particular characteristics entails understanding the evolution of a hierarchy of systems-constructs.
+As a primary task it should not be difficult to promote the thesis that understanding how and why consciousness emerged entails understanding the evolution of a hierarchy of systems-constructs.
 Why?

 If not irrefutable, it is at least commonly held and accepted that: